shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 4. Look for passive DNS search history on DNS history.org
 5. VPN/proxy/tor exit node detection using the given tool in section 1
 ```
+> Here is a site with a very good interface https://bgp.he.net/ nothing new, just great UI :)

 **PHONE-NUMBER**
 ```
 1. Social media like WhatsApp, Telegram.. provide a category for phone number search